KWSNick/filmnight/README.md

 Bootstrap is used under the [MIT License](https://github.com/twbs/bootstrap/blob/main/LICENSE)

 ### [LogoMakr](https://logomakr.com/)
-LogoMakr is an online logo creating environment and was utilised to create the logo for the project.
+LogoMakr is an online logo creating environment and was utilised to create the logo and no image file for the project.

 #### License
 [LogoMakr is approved for both personal and commercial use.](https://logomakr.com/getstarted/terms-conditions/)